clem9669/wordlists/README.md

 ### Cracking contest

-This repo and the [rulelist](https://github.com/clem9669/hashcat-rule/) associated has been used for :
+This repo and the [rulelists](https://github.com/clem9669/hashcat-rule/) associated have been used for :
 - [Korelogic Password Cracking contest](https://contest-2021.korelogic.com/) at Defcon 2021.

 ## Recommanded read